Design and Product Specification

 Testing and Design of Composite Slabs

-CSSBI bulletins S2 Criteria for the Testing of Composite Slabs and S3 Criteria for the Design of Composite Slabs provide design and testing criteria forcomposite slabs.
+Composite slabs are a very practical and economical means of creating a floorsystem and works particularly well in conjunction with composite beamconstruction.
+The structural capacity of the slabs must be determined by testand each manufacturer publishes load tables for their individual profiles.CSSBI bulletins S2 Criteria for the Testing of Composite Slabs and S3 Criteria for the Design of Composite Slabs provide design and testing criteria forcomposite slabs.

 Design of Steel Deck Diaphragms